Study at the University of Oxford

 To participate in this course, students must have a computer (Windows or iOS) with a webcam and microphone.
 A stable internet connection is also essential; a minimum bandwidth of 1 Mbps is recommended for the course software.
 Financial assistance for internet access can be applied for.

 The program includes a mandatory one-week residential school at the University of Oxford at the start of each academic year.
 The department will cover accommodation at St Hilda's College and college meals.
-Students are responsible for their own travel and other incidental costs however, financial aid is available to help a portion of students with overseas travel expenses.
+Students are responsible for other incidental costs however, financial aid is available to help a portion of students with overseas travel expenses.
 For further information on financial support please email: msc.gwh@wrh.ox.ac.uk.

 Students who select the optional ultrasound module in their second year must extend their stay in Oxford by four weeks, either immediately before or after the residential school.
 While students are responsible for the associated accommodation and living costs for this extended period, the department offers various funding opportunities to help offset these expenses.